jupyter/services/README.md

 - Firefox 32+
 - Chrome 38+

+Note: "requirejs" must be included in a global context for Comm targets.

 Starting the Notebook Server
 ----------------------------

+Follow the package install instructions first.

-The library requires a running Jupyter Notebook server (development version), launched as:
+The library requires a running Jupyter Notebook server, launched as:

 ```bash
 python -m notebook --NotebookApp.allow_origin="*"